Archive for the ‘Roger’s Articles’ category

 IMG_1452

-In the early 90’s I began using “1000+” almost exclusively, at least for the following ten or more years.
-I really liked the descriptions by Lorenzin, being relatively brief, but saying so much.
-He was very effective with his use of words.
+In the early 90’s I began using “1000+” almost exclusively.
+I really liked how Tom documented his observations, which were relatively brief, but saying so much.

 Roger Ivester